 Gardner has received multiple awards including The Toronto Arts Council and Ontario Arts Council Emerging Artist Grants, the TFVA’s Artist Prize, and The Canada Council for the Arts Project Grant.
-Recently Gardner received the prestigious Canadian Master’s Scholarship (SSHRC).
+Recently Gardner received the prestigious Canadian Master’s Scholarship (SSHRC) and the William Blair Bruce European Fine Art Travel Scholarship.
 Gardner was nominated for the 2014 RBC Painting Competition.
-Recent exhibitions include Not Together but Alongside at Mercer Union (Toronto, 2015), Painting Eaters at Katzman Contemporary (Toronto, 2016), Sailing Stones at Platform Projects, (Athens, 2017), and Selenotropic at Campus Gallery (Barrie, 2017).
-Gardner will present his first solo show in Montreal at the McClure Gallery in December 2018.
+Recent exhibitions include Vessels and Broods (MFA Gallery, Montreal QC), and SYZYGY (McClure Gallery, Montreal QC).

 James Gardner was born in Kitchener Ontario, Canada in 1983.
 Growing up in Southern Ontario, Gardner completed his B.A. in Studio Art and Art History at the University of Guelph in 2008.
 From 2010-2017 Gardner lived and worked in Toronto where he helped found and run the collective and artist run centre VSVSVS.
 Gardner recently completed his MFA at Concordia University in 2020.
 Gardner lives and works in Montreal, QC, Canada.